Kubuxu/go-skiplist-ipld/README.md

 ## Skip List in IPLD

-This repo implements skip list data-structure using IPLD.
+This repo implements a skip list data-structure using IPLD.
-IPLD skip list is append only data-structure allowing for `O(log(n))` lookups and `O(1)` append.
+IPLD skip list is append only data-structure providing `O(log(N))` lookups and `O(1)` append.

-This is achieved with minimal size increase (1 additional link on average).
+This is achieved with a minimal size increase (1 additional link on average) in comparision with normal list/chain.

-On the small scale skip list looks like this:
+Graph of small skip list:
 ![](./docs/skip-list.jpg)